 Recovery after your treatment is immediate.
 You can genuinely go back to work the same day.
 What you tell your boss is up to you.

 You might experience the following, and if present, here are some great tips in managing them.

-- Bruising – This can sometimes happen, especially if you are on blood thinning medication like Warfarin.
+- Bruising – This can sometimes happen, especially if you are on blood thinning medication.
 To help, you can apply some Arnica cream.

 - Mild pain – Not common but if experienced, Paracetamol is your go to.
 Do not go over the recommended dose.
 If Paracetamol is not helping, get in touch with your practitioner for a review as there might be another cause for the pain that needs addressing.

 - Swelling – After any application of dermal filler, some swelling is expected.
 An ice pack can help but take care in the first 24 hours where it is recommended you do not touch the site of injection.

 Most of these symptoms resolve after 3-5 days following treatment.
 If they last any longer, we recommend you contact your practitioner.

 Please note, if you develop any blue/grey discolouring of your skin, severe pain/swelling, any skin changes or changes in vision in the minutes/hours after treatment, contact your practitioner urgently to seek some medical advice.